Transforming the Pulp, Paper & Forest Products Industry

-Created to Address The Unmet Need
+Established in 1994 - Created to Address The Unmet Need

 In 1992, a senior staff member from the Department of Energy’s Office of Industrial Technology visited the chair of the board of the American Forest and Paper Association and the chair of the industry’s Research Management Committee.
 The official made the simple statement that the Federal government was spending tens of millions of dollars per year in researching the pulp and paper industry, and that she and her colleagues were curious to know whether the industry valued or was even interested in any of the research being pursued by the government.
 How, she wondered, could alignment of effort and objectives be created?